Ceres FieldCheck

 ● Collaborates with other robots using swarm intelligence for scalability

-We empower small farmers by increasing their profits by 26% and reducing 30% of
+We empower small farmers by increasing their profits by 26% and reducing 30% of chemicals promoting sustainable agriculture worldwide.

 We’re putting everything into this dream.
-Your support will allow us to complete this robot,
+Your support will allow us to complete this robot, designed to help the smallest farmers first, to feed those who feed the world.

 Mit freundlicher Unterstützung